GustavoSilvaNavarro/GustavoSilvaNavarro/README.md

 <h1 align="center">Hi 👋, I'm Gustavo Silva 👨‍💻😁</h1>
-<h3 align="center">Passionate Software Engineer | Full-Stack Developer</h3>
+<h3 align="center">Passionate Husband and Software Engineer | Full-Stack Developer</h3>

 <p>My passion for coding comes from college.
-I was exposed to software development since I attended courses like Industrial Control and Automatic Systems, from that point I got caught by the passion of using my creativity to write lines of code that can actually solve real-life problems.
-Since then I've managed to build full-stack apps from ground up that you can check it out on my repo!</p>
+I was exposed to software development during courses like Industrial Control and Automatic Systems.
+From that point I developed a passion for using my creativity to write lines of code that can solve real-world problems.
+Since then I've managed to build full-stack apps from the ground up - check them out on my repo!</p>

 - 🌎 Currently based in Buenos Aires, Argentina